-Focus on sustainable profitability
+Focus on sustainability and profitability

-Earning a premium on the cost of capital in a socially responsible manner and for the benefit of all stakeholders is a key prerequisite for the long-term survival of any company or credit institution.
-Only a sustainably profitable credit institution can achieve the following: (i) provide products and services to customers that support them in achieving their long-term financial goals; (ii) deliver the foundation for share price appreciation as well as dividend and coupon payments to investors; (iii) create a stable and rewarding work environment for employees; and, (iv) be a reliable contributor of tax revenues to society at large.
+Earning a premium on the cost of capital is a key prerequisite for the long-term survival of any company and the creation of value for customers, investors and employees.
+For only a credit institution that operates in a sustainable manner - balancing the social, ecological and economic consequences of its business activities - and profitably, can achieve the following: (i) provide products and services to customers that support them in achieving their financial ambitions; (ii) deliver the foundation for share price appreciation as well as dividend and coupon payments to investors; (iii) create a stable and rewarding work environment for employees; and (iv) be a reliable contributor of tax revenues to society at large.